Audio Tools

 Tempo Changer

-Speed up or slow down audio from 0.25× to 4× without uploading your file.
+Speed up or slow down any audio file from 0.25× to 4× using the Web Audio API — runs entirely in your browser, no upload or account required.

 Open tool →